Every four years, Bitcoin goes through an event that gets heavy coverage in the weeks before it happens and heavy misrepresentation right after.

 What does the halving do to price?

-This is the question everyone actually wants answered.
-And the honest answer is: nobody knows for certain.
-But the historical record is worth understanding.
+Nobody knows for certain.
+But the historical record is worth looking at.

-After each of the first four halvings, Bitcoin's price rose significantly in the 12–18 months that followed.
+After each of the first four halvings, Bitcoin's price rose significantly in the following 12-18 months.
 After the 2012 halving, price went from around $12 to over $1,000.
-After the 2016 halving, it eventually reached nearly $20,000.
-After the 2020 halving, it hit an all-time high above $69,000.
-The pattern has been consistent enough that it's become part of how many long-term holders think about Bitcoin cycles.
+After 2016, it reached nearly $20,000.
+After 2020, it hit an all-time high above $69,000.
+The pattern has been consistent enough that many long-term holders use it to think about Bitcoin cycles.

-The logic behind it isn't hard to follow.
-Less new supply entering the market, combined with the same or growing demand, creates upward pressure on price.
-This is basic economics: scarcity and demand.
-The halving makes bitcoin scarcer at exactly the rate encoded in the protocol.
+The logic is straightforward.
+Less new supply entering the market, combined with the same or growing demand, pushes price up.
+That's basic economics.
+The halving makes bitcoin scarcer at exactly the rate written into the protocol.

-But that's where the certainty ends.
+But the certainty ends there.
 The halving doesn't guarantee a price increase.
 Markets are complex.
-Halvings are anticipated in advance, meaning some of the effect may be priced in before the event itself.
+Halvings are known in advance, so some of the effect may already be priced in.
 Macro conditions, regulation, and sentiment all play a role.
-Each cycle is different from the last, and the fourth halving played out differently than the previous three.
+Each cycle plays out differently, and the fourth halving didn't follow the same pattern as the first three.

-What the halving does guarantee is a reduction in new supply.
-What the market does with that reduction is its own question.
+The halving guarantees a reduction in new supply.
+What the market does with that reduction is a separate question, one you can follow on our live dashboard.

 What does the halving mean for miners?

-When the block reward is cut in half, miners are suddenly earning half the bitcoin for the same amount of work.
-If the price of bitcoin doesn't rise to compensate, less efficient operations become unprofitable.
-Their electricity costs exceed their earnings.
-Some miners shut down.
-The network's total computing power (called the hashrate) often dips temporarily before recovering as more efficient miners fill the gap.
+When the block reward drops by half, miners earn half the bitcoin for the same amount of work.
+If bitcoin's price doesn't rise to compensate, less efficient operations become unprofitable.
+Their electricity costs exceed their earnings, so they shut down.
+The network's total computing power (the hash rate) often dips temporarily before recovering as more efficient miners fill the gap.

 This has happened after every halving.
-It's uncomfortable in the short term for miners, but the network has always adapted.
-Bitcoin's difficulty adjustment mechanism, which recalibrates every two weeks, means the protocol automatically compensates for changes in miner participation.
+Bitcoin's difficulty adjustment, which recalibrates every two weeks, helps the proof-of-work protocol compensate automatically.
 Fewer miners means easier puzzles, which means lower costs for those who remain.

-Over the very long term, as block rewards approach zero, transaction fees are designed to take over as the primary income source for miners.
-This transition is gradual, unfolding over more than a century, and was built into Bitcoin's design from the beginning.
+Over the very long term, as block rewards approach zero, transaction fees will take over as the primary income source for miners.
+This transition unfolds over more than a century and was built into Bitcoin's design from the start.

 Why it matters if you're a holder

-If you hold bitcoin, or are thinking about it, the halving is worth understanding for one core reason: it's the mechanism that makes bitcoin's supply provably scarce.
+If you hold bitcoin, or you're thinking about it, the halving matters for one reason: it's the mechanism that makes bitcoin's supply provably scarce.

-Every four years, the rate at which new bitcoin enters the market gets smaller.
-Combined with the hard cap of 21 million total bitcoin, the halving schedule means that the supply of bitcoin becomes more constrained over time, not less.
-This is the opposite of how traditional currencies work, where the supply can be expanded at any time.
+Every four years, the rate of new bitcoin entering the market shrinks.
+Combined with the hard cap of 21 million total bitcoin, the halving means supply gets more constrained over time.
+Traditional currencies work in the opposite direction.
+Central banks can expand supply whenever they choose.

-Whether you're using our DCA calculator to think through a regular buying strategy or simply trying to understand what Bitcoin is, the halving is the clearest expression of what makes Bitcoin's monetary policy different from anything that's come before it.
-It's not a marketing event.
-It's not hype.
-It's a scheduled reduction in supply that happens automatically, enforced by code, every four years, regardless of what anyone thinks about it.
+Whether you're using our DCA calculator to plan a regular buying strategy or reading up on what Bitcoin is, the halving is the clearest example of what makes Bitcoin's monetary policy different.
+It's a scheduled reduction in supply that runs automatically, enforced by code, every four years.

 A few common questions